Collection

 Here is a breakdown of the folder components within the Staging pane of the Staging Explorer:

-• The Workspace ID folder in the Staging pane corresponds to the Workspace ID number listed after the “AppID=” in the URL.
-For example, 1187585 would be the Workspace ID from this URL: kcura.relativity.one/Relativity/RelativityInternal.aspx?AppID=1187585&ArtifactTypeID…...
+- The Workspace ID folder in the Staging pane corresponds to the Workspace ID number listed after the “AppID=” in the URL.
+For example, 1187585 would be the Workspace ID from this URL: kcura.relativity.one/Relativity/RelativityInternal.aspx?AppID=1187585...

-• The Name of the Collection from the Collections page becomes the folder name within the Workspace ID folder.
+- The Name of the Collection from the Collections page and the Collection Artifact ID become the folder name within the Workspace ID folder.
 Using the above example, it would be:

-In the case of grouped collections, such as Teams and Slack, there will be a folder within the Artifact ID folder corresponding to the data source type.
-Using Teams as an example, the file structure will be:
+In the case of grouped collections, such as Teams and Slack, there will be a folder within the collection folder corresponding to the data source type.
+Using Teams as an example, the file structure would be: